CompPhysics/MachineLearning/README.md

 The following topics will be covered
 - Linear Regression and Logistic Regression;
-- Boltzmann machines;
-- Neural networks;
+- Neural networks and deep learning;
 - Decisions trees and nearest neighbor algorithms
 - Support vector machines